Giving to the Graduate School

 Your gift to this fund supports fellowships and scholarships for students so they can pursue their degrees, and helps cover the cost of workshops, speaker events, and other such activities assisting and supporting students, and provides emergency assistance to students.
 Dean Aimee Surprenant allocates resources from this fund where they can make the greatest impact.

 Please show your commitment the Graduate School by making a gift to the Graduate School Advanced Degree Alumni Fund today.
-To make an online contribution, click “Give Now,” then select “Graduate School Advanced Degree Alumni Fund” from the drop down menu.
+To make an online contribution, click “Give Now,” then select the Graduate School, and then choose “Graduate School Advanced Degree Alumni Fund” from the drop down menu.

 Little Hokie Hangout Fund

 Gifts to this initiative help graduate students with children pursue their educational and professional goals by enrolling their children in the Graduate School’s own early education program.
 Ten donations of $50 make it possible for a child to attend the program three mornings a week for an entire semester.
 Students who have received this assistance say it has made continuing and completing their education possible.
-To make an online contribution, click “Give Now,” then select “Little Hokie Hangout Fund” from the drop down menu.
+To make an online contribution, click “Give Now,” then select the Graduate School.
+You can then choose “Little Hokie Hangout Fund” from the drop down menu.

 Endowed Scholarships